Many home gardeners come across plants that are grafted and wonder exactly what is it, and why are some plants grafted?

 Most grafting in this area of North Carolina is done in a greenhouse in the winter months of January and February.
 Hundreds if not thousands of grafts are often made taking less than five minutes each.

-Why is grafting done?
+Why is grafting needed?

 Some plants do not root very well from cuttings.
 If they do root, sometimes the root system is weak and the plant will struggle.